Orazio Russo: SPAL - FC Savoia

-S.S.D.
-Acireale Calcio 1946
+Acireale

 In 1999, Russo moved back to Sicily with S.S.D.
 Acireale Calcio 1946.
 He became a key player for the Serie C club, in which he would remain a starter during the majority of his stay.
 Russo would remain at the club for 5 total seasons, the longest stay at a single club, in his career.
 He appeared for the club in nearly 200 total matches in all competitions, scoring 38 goals (30 of which were in the league).

 His president, Antonino Pulvirenti, became his close friend and both worked to bring this team to Serie B after they started from Serie C2 in 1999.
 In 2000 they lost the promotion play-off against L'Aquila Calcio.
 In 2001 and 2002, the team risked relegation, however, in 2003, Acireale won the championship.
-The following season, Acireale were relegated from Serie B after losing the relegation play-off against Viterbese.
+The following season, Acireale was relegated from Serie B after losing the relegation play-off against Viterbese.

 Third spell with Catania

-In 2004, Pulvirenti bought Calcio Catania, in a plan to bring the Serie C1 club all the way to the Serie A. In summer 2004, Orazio Russo along with several other players of S.S.D.
+In 2004, Pulvirenti bought Calcio Catania, in a plan to bring the Serie C1 club to the Serie A. In summer 2004, Orazio Russo along with several other players of S.S.D.
 Acireale Calcio 1946 were purchased by Calcio Catania.
-The first year in Serie B was difficult for the team, who was trained by Maurizio Costantini and eventually replaced by Nedo Sonetti, yet Russo had a fairly strong season.
-After finishing runner-up in the 2005–2006 Serie B season, Calcio Catania was promoted to the Serie A in May 2006.
-In his third spell with the Eastern Sicilian giants, Russo managed 58 appearances with 4 goals, two of which helped his team win promotion, however he left Catania in August 2006 to play for Calcio Padova.
+The first year in Serie B was difficult for the team, which was trained by Maurizio Costantini and eventually replaced by Nedo Sonetti, yet Russo had a fairly strong season.
+After finishing runner-up in the 2005–06 Serie B season, Calcio Catania was promoted to the Serie A in May 2006.
+In his third spell with the Eastern Sicilian giants, Russo managed 58 appearances with 4 goals, two of which helped his team win promotion, however, he left Catania in August 2006 to play for Calcio Padova.

-Calcio Padova
+Padova

 Russo joined Serie C1 side Calcio Padova in August 2006.
-He would remain with the club for 2 seasons making 49 appearances and scoring 4 goals.
+He would remain with the club for two seasons making 49 appearances and scoring 4 goals.
 The club was neither promoted nor relegated during his time with the team.

-Perugia Calcio
+Perugia

 On 27 August 2008, Russo transferred to fellow Serie C1 side (now known as the Lega Pro Prima Divisione).
 He would only make 4 appearances in his first four months with the club, scoring no goals, and hence, Russo terminated his contract mutually on 26 November 2008.

-Gela Calcio
+Gela

 After his mutual contract recision with Perugia Calcio, Russo signed for Lega Pro Seconda Divisione club Gela Calcio, where he would play from January 2009 until February 2010.
 Russo appeared just 12 times during this spell, partly due to injury, and scored just one goal.